-The proposal budget contains non-allowable costs.
+The proposal budget contains non-allowable costs; and

+Substitute W-9 has not been submitted.

-Applicant does not meet eligibility requirements for the selected proposal type, funding category or discipline
+Applicant does not meet specific eligibility requirements for the selected proposal type, funding category or discipline.

-Staff will also contact the applicant if the application indicates support materials are included but no materials are received.
+Staff will also contact the applicant if the application indicates support materials are included but no materials were uploaded.

 After the application deadline, applications may only be amended at the request of Division staff.
 Only changes that are approved by the Division will be provided to the review panel.